Axian Telecom: Ownership

 Axian Telecom is a wholly owned subsidiary of Axian Group Limited.
 Axian Group, present in 32 countries and territories of the Indian Ocean and Africa, notably through its direct investments.
 It operates in five sectors of activity i.e. real estate, telecommunications, finance, energy and innovation.
 Axian Group is wholly owned by Hassanein Hiridjee, a Malagasy born, French entrepreneur of Khoja decent.

 Governance

 The seven-member board of directors is chaired by Hassanein Hiridjee.
-Hussan Jaber, serves as the CEO.
+Hassan Jaber, serves as the CEO.